Druwerd/http_mailer/README.md

 # HttpMailer

-Send emails via Mailgun, Mandrill and SendGrid HTTP APIs.
+Sends emails via SendGrid, Mailgun, or Mandrill HTTP APIs.
+HttpMailer attempts to send an email once with each service \
+until an attempt is completed successfully.

 ## Installation